 Vice President, International Conservation and Corporate Strategies

-Over two decades at National Wildlife Federation, as the original founder and director of NWF’s International department, she helped to place “sustainable development” and environmental protection at the center of economic decision-making.
-She developed innovative approaches to: a) reform the environmental and social policies of financial institutions such as the World Bank; b) reduce the negative environmental and social impacts of international trade agreements; c) establish voluntary certification systems to promote sustainable forest and agriculture products; and d) increase U.S. contributions to international voluntary family planning, reproductive health, and education for girls and women.
-Ms. Bramble was a key organizer of the International NGO Forum at the 1992 Earth Summit in Rio de Janeiro and the Rio + 5 Conference in 1997.
-She worked closely with Mexican NGOs for several years, to enhance their advocacy and environmental education skills.
+Over three decades at the Federation, she's developed innovative approaches to reform the environmental and social policies of financial institutions such as the World Bank; reduce the negative environmental impacts of international trade agreements; establish voluntary certification systems to promote sustainable forest and agriculture products; and increase U.S. contributions to international voluntary family planning, reproductive health, and education for girls and women.
+Bramble was a key organizer of the International NGO Forum at the 1992 Earth Summit in Rio de Janeiro.
+She worked closely with Mexican NGOs for several years to enhance their advocacy and environmental education skills.

-Her J.D. is from George Washington University, and B.A. is from George Mason University.
-Ms. Bramble has lived in Latin America for almost 5 years and speaks both Spanish and Portuguese.
+Before joining the Federation, she served as legal advisor to the White House Council on Environmental Quality, and as an environmental lawyer in private practice.
+Her JD is from George Washington University, and her B.A. is from George Mason University.
+Bramble lived in Latin America for almost five years and speaks both Spanish and Portuguese.

 Our declining wildlife need urgent protection before they face serious risk of extinction.
 This bold vision for conservation funding could be the solution.Read More